WorldCoo/docs-slate-widget/source/index.html.md

 WORLDCOO.widgets.reload(widget-id);
 ```

-### Interacting with the widget

-Usually you may need to interact with the widget to perform some operations and verifications.
-This are most common use cases:

-* Check if the widget is loaded.
-* Check if the user has checked or interact with the widget.
-* Get the current amount donated within the widget.
 * Reload the widget with new data or after an asyncronous reload of your web page

-To make this possible, WorldCoo widget provide solid methods to interact and subscribe to the most common actions, so your system can collect and process all user interactions.

 <aside class="warning">You must call events inside WORLDCOO.ready function</aside>